Best Creatine for Sensitive Stomachs: Say Goodbye to Bloating

 The Takeaway:

 Focus on incorporating creatine daily into your routine.
-Whether you take it pre or post-workout is less crucial than consistency.
+Whether you take it before or after a workout is less crucial than consistency.
 If you prefer a post-workout strategy, consider combining it with your protein shake to maximize muscle-building potential.

 Myth #1: Creatine Makes Me Bulky

 Creatine does not magically turn you into a bodybuilder.
 While it can help with muscle growth, it's a gradual process that requires proper training and diet.
 The weight gain associated with creatine is mainly due to increased intracellular water, which hydrates muscle cells and makes them appear fuller.
-This is not fat gain and won't make you bulky and it will definitely help you build lean muscle mass and achieve a chiseled physique!
+This is not fat gain and won't make you bulky, but it will help you build lean muscle mass and achieve a chiseled physique!

 Myth #2: Creatine Supplement Causes Hair Loss